Fellowship About the Hymn “For Love”

 Further down, the lyrics go, “God made mankind and has always cared for and watched over them.”
 The person who wrote this hymn is implying that this is also because of love.
 So, if it is wrong to say that God created mankind because of love, is it correct to say that, because of love, God has always cared for and watched over mankind?
 (It is not.)
 Why is it not correct?
 What kind of behavior is it, to have “always cared for and watched over them”?
 What is the essence of this behavior?
 Is it one of responsibility?
 (Yes.)
 Can God love a newly created human being who understands nothing, who cannot speak, who has no discernment, and who can be tempted by the serpent?
 And how about how love is given, how it is revealed, how it is manifested, how it is expressed—are there any specific details about this?
 There are not.
 It is responsibility; the true feeling at play here is the responsibility of God.
 Being that God created mankind, He must be watching over them, caring for and protecting them, and leading them.
 This is God’s responsibility; it is not for love that He does this.
 If you characterize this as being because of God’s love, then you have a serious misunderstanding of God; understanding Him in this way is inaccurate.
 What did those two newly created humans know?
 Other than having a puff of breath given to them by God, they understood nothing, they knew nothing; they especially had no knowledge of God, they did not know who God was or what He was all about, and they did not know how to heed God’s words and submit to Him—they did not even know that distancing themselves from God and hiding from Him was a problem.
 How can God love a mankind that denies and resists Him like this?
 Can He love them?
 In essence, God cares for and watches over mankind, and what God does can only represent one of His responsibilities.
 Because God has a plan and a wish in His heart, He must watch over and protect the mankind He has created.
 If you rigidly and thoughtlessly say that God’s protection and care for mankind is for love, then how much content must that love actually entail?
 Are people really worthy of God loving them like this?
 At the very least, in people’s hearts they must have true love for God and genuinely trust in Him, and only then will God love them.
 If people do not love God but instead resist Him, betray Him, and even crucify Him, are they worthy of God’s love?
 What does God base His love of people on?
 No matter the situation, people always say that God loves them; this is their imagination, it is wishful thinking.

 Next is, “For love, God issued laws and commandments to guide man’s life on earth.
 For love, God became flesh and gave His life to redeem mankind.”
 This summarizes things quite comprehensively.
 From the creation of the world to the Age of Law, and then to the Age of Grace, when God became flesh to do the work of redemption, these two lines encapsulate two stages of God’s work.
 Unfortunately, it was a mistake to define this hymn by these first two words, “for love,” to use these words as the directional marker for its characterization.
 After God created mankind, whether it was issuing laws to lead mankind or redeeming mankind, this was all done because of His management plan, His wishes, and what He intends to accomplish; it was not merely for love.
 Some people say, “So You’re saying there’s no component of love in God doing these things?”
 Is that correct?
 (No.) God has the essence of love, but if you say that the essence of God doing His three-stage work is because of love, then that is extremely wrong; it is slander and blasphemy.
 Then what is the main reason God does His three-stage work?
 It is because of God’s management plan, God’s wishes, and because of what God is about to accomplish; the root lies in these, not just in love.
-Of course, during the period of His three-stage work, the essence and disposition that God reveals contains love.
+Of course, during the period of His three-stage work, the disposition essence that God reveals contains love.
 What are the concrete manifestations of “love”?
 It’s tolerance and patience, isn’t it?
 And mercy?
 And bestowing grace and blessing on people?
 Isn’t it enlightenment and guidance?
 Isn’t it judgment and chastisement?
 It is all of these.
 Pruning, judging and chastising, exposing and dissecting, testing and refining, and so on, are all love—this love is incredibly comprehensive.
 However, if people delimit God’s three-stage work as being done for love, only emphasizing love, then this is too one-sided; it is delimiting God.
 When people hear these lines, they will think, “God is love, and nothing else.”
 They will develop misunderstandings about God, won’t they?
 (Yes.)
 Therefore, not only does this hymn not really bring people into the presence of God, but on the contrary, it makes people misunderstand Him.
 What sort of state will arise in people if they are always singing “For love, for love”?
 What sort of feelings will that give rise to?
 Will these feelings ultimately be an understanding or a misunderstanding of God’s disposition?
 If one cannot fully understand this matter, yet still speak and sing in this way, then this is wishful thinking, which is even more irrational.
 When people fall into a state of wishful thinking, irrationality, and self-abasement, that is troubling.
 Can such people genuinely praise God in their hearts?
 It is impossible.
 This hymn does not truly praise God; it can only lead people astray.

 Let us look at the chorus that follows.
 The chorus is even more nauseating, the way it brings its “praise” to a climax.
 Is the line “Oh God!
 Everything revealed in Your work and Your words is love” accurate?
 (No.) In what way is it inaccurate?
 (It prescribes God’s words and work.)
 What does it prescribe them into?
 (Only being done for love.)
 God’s utterances and words all reveal His disposition, which is that of righteousness and holiness.
 Love is nothing more than an aspect of emotion—a type of feeling—it is not God’s true essence.
 Is it correct to characterize love as the essence of God?
 What would that be taking God as?
 It would be taking Him as a philanthropist who is easily taken advantage of and a pushover.
 In the end, what is the essence of God?
 (Righteousness, holiness, mercy, lovingkindness, wrath—a more thorough encapsulation.)
 Righteousness, holiness, mercy, and lovingkindness, as well as majesty and wrath—all of these are what God has and is, and they represent the essence of God.
 If one characterizes a certain aspect of God’s essence one-sidedly, that reflects the one-sided understanding of people in the Age of Grace, because their experience of God’s work is limited and one-sided, as is their knowledge.
 Therefore, their understanding of God’s essence is characterized based on God’s work in the Age of Grace, making the basis for their characterization one-sided.
 Characterizing God’s essence based on a fragment of God’s work is too one-sided, does not correspond to the facts, and deviates too far from God’s essence.